ymdatta/SimplyClip/README.md

 ---
 # Description

-SimplyClip3.0 :paperclips: is a google chrome extension which enables singular shared clipboard for research students and power users.
+ClipItPack (An extension to SimplyClip 4.0) :paperclips: is a google chrome extension which enables singular shared clipboard for research students and power users.
 Unlimited focus!!!

- ## :white_check_mark: What Simply Clip Can Do?
+ ## :white_check_mark: What ClipItPack Can Do?

 - Select multiple text snippets from a single tab (or more!) and magically paste all off them!
 - Summarize content from different text selections
 - Merge different text selections
 - Sort text selections based on priority
+- Provide citations in multiple formats to help in research
 - Set Reminders for your research
 - Ability to manage what selection you want to keep or get rid of.
 - No more switching tabs, say no to all distractions!!
 - Download the copied content to CSV or DOC file with a single click.
 - Work in Dark Mode!
+- Add colours to different sections of copied texts to improve information processing and retention by the user!
 - Search for any text from the copied content.
 - Helps you to save website URLs from which the text is copied.
 - Disable any time with a toggle, if you don't want the content to copy to extension.